Loopring/protocols/docs/daniel_thoughts_on_fee_model.md

 ## Thought on Fee Percentage as basic points
 we can use a number to represent the basic points, not percentage.
 Thus 1% is expressed as 100, and 100% is expressed as 100000.
 Thus a uint16 is good enough to express a percentage.
 0.00001525902x

+## Why people want to use LRC as fee?

+If we remove LRC from the picture, the fee model also works.
+So why people want to use LRC then?

+**MAYBE THE BEST TOKEN ECONOMY FOR LOOPRING IS STILL THE SAME AS PROTOCOL V1**:

+if an order is willing and able to pay x LRC and the margin is y tokenS/tokenB, the miner can choose:

+1. receive x LRC but giving all margin to the order;
+2. receive y tokenS/tokenB but send x LRC to the order.

+miners decide which of (x LRC) and (margin - x LRC) has a greater value.